JCWig/hw-react-question-and-answers/README.md

 Alternatively, if you are comfortable with a different setup, feel free to abandon this setup and submit your own(there is no penalty for this).

 # Submission
-Please submit a zipfile and documentation (if it differs from the react-webpack generator) or provide a link to GitHub or other source control site.
+If you fork this project, please send a link to your fork as your submission.
+If you decide to use a different setup, please submit a zipfile and documentation.